 To avoid buildup from clogging the microphone and sound ports, make sure you clean your device every day with a dry and clean tissue or cloth.

 Moisture is a leading cause of repair in hearing aids, so you should try to keep your hearing aids dry.
 At night, you can sometimes try opening the battery compartment and removing the batteries to allow it to air out.
 For athletic activities where you know you might perspire heavily, you could also try investing in a hearing aid sleeve or sweatband.
 Store your hearing aids in a moisture-free, safe container.

 In some cases, hearing aid dehumidifiers are also available to help minimize moisture and prolong the life of your hearing aids.
 Take your hearing aids out when engaging in water activities or swimming.

-If your hearing aids still aren’t working properly, you should visit Dr. Stevens for a repair, so you can continue with the hearing quality you deserve.
+If your hearing aids still aren’t working properly, you should visit Sheri Smith for a repair, so you can continue with the hearing quality you deserve.
 Call or click to schedule online today.